 Restorative Practices at LFP

 Restorative Justice and Restorative Practices can be summed up in one word: relationship.
-The basic idea is that you can more effectively change behavior by focusing on repairing the relationship that has been damaged.
+The basic idea is that you get further by focusing on repairing the relationship that has been damaged.
 The consequence itself is to sit down with the parties involved and explore what happened to damage the relationship, how it affected the parties involved, and what can be done to repair it.

 This contrasts with a punitive approach, where the consequence would be, for example, to miss recess or to put your head down on the desk.
 In Restorative Justice, the consequence is the talk itself: having to sit down and face the harm that you have created, and to repair the relationship you have damaged.
-This is often harder, and it also makes the perpetrator feel a part of the proceedings instead of the recipient of a punishment.
+This is often harder, and it also makes kids feel a part of the proceedings, an active agent, instead of the recipient of a punishment.

 Here are some restorative questions that each LFP staff member has on their badge: